bryanbraun/franklin/README.md

 ## Configuration

-Your book configuration is written in YAML and kept in /data/book.yml.
+#### `book.yml`

 This is where you can change the author, title, and other book information.
 The available parameters are (with example values):

 ```yaml
 title: Example Book